 |Park Description:|| |

 Originally part of Van Cortlandt Manor, Blue Mountain Reservation was purchased by Westchester County in 1927.
-Today, the park offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
+The park offers hiking, picnicking, fishing, a playground, and archery and shooting ranges, as well as being nationally known as a mountain biking center.
 All trails are open for hiking, and many are wide woods roads, offering plenty of room for both bikers and hikers.
-The park is open daily from 8 AM to dusk.

 |Trails Overview:|| |